Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab06.md

 1. Scroll down and select **Go to log analytics**.

-1. In the query pane, run the default query generated to view the activity data ingested into the workspace.
+1. In the query pane, run the default query, to view the activity data ingested into the workspace.

 ## Review
 In this lab we have completed Ingesting logs from Microsoft Entra ID to Sentinel.